DerekSelander/LLDB/README.md

 ## LLDB Scripts
 ### dump_classes
 Dumps all the NSObject inherited classes in the process.
 If you give it a module that exists on disk, it will dump only the classes within that module.
-You can also filter out classes to only a certain type of class.
+You can also filter out classes to only a certain type and can also generate a header file for a specific class.

   Example: